DaanMichielsen/music-jeopardy/websocket-server/DEPLOYMENT.md

 2. **Connection Timeouts**
    - Verify the WebSocket server is running
-   - Check Railway/Render logs for errors
+   - Check Render logs for errors

 3. **Environment Variables**
    - Ensure all required variables are set
    - Check that `NEXT_PUBLIC_SOCKET_URL` is set in your Next.js app

-### Railway-Specific Issues
+### Render-Specific Issues

 1. **Build Failures**
    - Check that `package.json` has correct scripts
    - Ensure all dependencies are in `dependencies` (not `devDependencies`)

 2. **Runtime Errors**
-   - Check Railway logs in the dashboard
+   - Check Render logs in the dashboard
    - Verify the start command is correct

+3. **Free Tier Limitations**
+   - Render free tier has cold starts (first request may be slow)
+   - Service sleeps after 15 minutes of inactivity
+   - Consider upgrading to paid plan for production use

 ## Local Development